 Applicants have a responsibility to inform the College if they have been convicted of certain crimes.
 These convictions shall include: a finding of guilty by a judge or jury, or a plea of nolo contendre, irrespective of the pendency or availability of any appeal or application for collateral relief.
-Students with criminal convictions must complete a CBI form with an attached explanation of the charges and pay the \$25 processing fee .
+If the student has been convicted of one or more of the above-mentioned crimes, he/she must complete a CBI (Criminal Background Investigation) form with an attached explanation of the charges and pay the \$25 processing fee.
 Applicants will not be admitted until documentation has been submitted pending review.

-Students seeking careers and/or professional licensure in certain fields, including-but not limited to nursing, education, criminal justice, social work, psychology, law, or medicine, may be required to submit a future background check prior to a clinical assignment, internship, and/or professional licensure.
+Students seeking careers and/or professional licensure in certain fields, including-but not limited to-nursing, education, criminal justice, social work, psychology, law, or medicine, may be required to submit a future background check prior to a clinical assignment, internship, and/or professional licensure.
 It is the student's responsibility to check the requirements of his or her degree program and professional licensing board.
-Successful completion of a degree program in any of the above fields at any University System of Georgia institution does not guarantee licensure or employment in that respective profession.
+Successful completion of a degree program in any of the above fields at any University System of Georgia institution does not quarantee licensure or employment in that respective profession.

-Refer to Student Handbook (found here) for more information about the criminal background process.
+Refer to Student Handbook for more information about the criminal background process.